Blog Layout

 “And so, to our Muslim brothers and sisters and all people of faith, we stand with you and welcome you.”

-Martha E. Fredenburgh, 81, passed away peacefully surrounded by the love of her family at Baystate Medical Center on January 18, 2024.
-Eternal rest, grant unto her, O Lord, and may perpetual light shine upon her.
-May Martha's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
-A funeral mass will be held Saturday, February 3, 2024 at 10 a.m. at St. Francis of Assisi Church in Belchertown.
+Veronica C. Shea (née Higgins), born April 7, 1941, in Holyoke, MA, passed away peacefully on February 3, 2025, in Springfield, MA.
+Eternal rest, grant unto her, O Lord, and let perpetual light shine upon her.
+May Veronica's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
+Visitation will be on February 6 from 4 PM to 7 PM at the Beers & Story Belchertown Funeral Home, 10 Maple St. A Funeral Mass will be conducted on February 7 at 11 AM at St. Francis of Assisi Church, 24 Jabish St in Belchertown, followed by her interment at the Gate of Heaven Cemetery.
 Click here for more information from Beers and Story Funeral Home.

-David S. "Dave" Paul, 78, passed away January 17, 2024 with his loving wife by his side.
-Eternal rest, grant unto him, O Lord, and may perpetual light shine upon him.
-May David's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
-A funeral mass will be held Wednesday, January 24, 2024 at 11 a.m. at St. Francis of Assisi Church in Belchertown.
+Gerald "Jerry" J. Millen, 84, passed away January 26, 2025.
+Eternal rest, grant unto him, O Lord, and let perpetual light shine upon him.
+May Jerry's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
+Visitation will be held on Sunday, February 2, 2025, from 1-3 pm at the Beers & Story Belchertown Funeral Home.
+Family and friends are invited to join the funeral procession on Monday, February 3, 2025, at 11 am to St. Francis of Assisi Church, where Jerry’s life will be celebrated with a Funeral Mass at 12pm.
+Burial will follow at the Massachusetts Veterans' Memorial Cemetery at 2 pm.
 Click here for more information from Beers and Story Funeral Home.

-Kathleen A. Francis passed away peacefully on January 13, 2024 at Baystate Medical Center surrounded by her loving family.
-Eternal rest, grant unto her, O Lord, and may perpetual light shine upon her.
-May Kathleen's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
-A funeral mass will be held Friday, January 19, 2024 at 10 a.m. at St. Francis of Assisi Church in Belchertown.
+Michael J. Lamoureux passed away on December 15, 2024, surrounded by his loving family in Wilbraham, Massachusetts.
+Eternal rest, grant unto him, O Lord, and let perpetual light shine upon him.
+May Michael's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
+A celebration of Michael’s life will commence with a period of visitation on Monday, December 23, 2024, from 9:30 to 11:00 a.m. at the Beers & Story Belchertown Funeral Home.
+A Funeral Mass will follow at 11:30 a.m. at St. Francis of Assisi Parish.
 Click here for more information from Beers and Story Funeral Home.

-Ellen (Real) Campbell, 69, died at home on December 13, 2023, due to complications from ALS.
-She was surrounded by her loving family.
-Eternal rest, grant unto her, O Lord, and may Ellen's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
-A funeral mass will be held at St. Francis of Assisi Church, on Wednesday December 20, 2023 at 11 A.M.
-Friends and family may meet at the funeral home at 10 A.M.
-Click here for more information from Beers & Story Funeral Home.
+Walter J. Miffitt, 85, died peacefully on September 23, 2024, at the Veterans' Home in Holyoke, MA.
+Eternal rest, grant unto him, O Lord, and let perpetual light shine upon him.
+May Walter's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
+A funeral mass will be held Thursday, October 17, 2024 at 10:00 a.m. at St. Francis of Assisi Church in Belchertown.
+Click here for more information from Beers and Story Funeral Home.

 More Posts